unravelin/code-test-mle/README.md

 ## Part 1:

-The `customers.jsonl` file include a list of json profiles representing fictional customers from an ecommerce company and `create_dataset.py` short python script than can be run to create a larger dataset using the `customers.jsonl` as a template.
+The `customers.jsonl` file include a list of json profiles representing fictional customers from an ecommerce company. `create_dataset.py` is a short python script than can be run to create a larger dataset using the `customers.jsonl` as a template.

 * Run the `create_dataset.py` script.
 An integer parameter can be used to specify the number of rows of data.
 * Use the generated historic (offline) dataset to help build part of a training dataset for a payments fraud prevention model.
 Each row in the dataset will be used as a row of training data.
 We'd like to build a feature that captures the number of transactions that have occurred in the past 24 hours using the email domain of the training row example.